-As part of our larger push to increase access to education in Port au Prince we’ve recently provided a roof and repaired damage at a local community school called Emes School.
-These improvements will allow more children to attend this affordable, community run school.
+As part of our larger push to increase access to education in Port au Prince we rebuilt five classrooms at a local community school called Emes School.
+These improvements have allowed more children to attend this affordable, community run school.

 - Create safe, covered classroom space

 - Replaced damaged, leaking roof over one classroom and built new roof over another

 - Constructed roof for kitchen area and bathroom area

 - Installed concrete floor in the bathroom and bathroom wall for privacy